Central Americans yearning for U.S. turn to smugglers amid Trump asylum crackdown

 Though coyotes are expensive, the cost of pursuing an asylum claim was even greater, the migrants said.
 A dozen Central Americans sent back to Tijuana under the MPP told Reuters that U.S. immigration lawyers had requested between $8,000 and $10,000 to manage their asylum claims.

-The U.S. Department of Homeland Security did not respond to a request for comment on the asylum claimants named in this story.
+The U.S. Department of Homeland Security did not immediately respond to a request for comment on the migrants’ assertions that obstacles to pursuing asylum claims was forcing them to enter the United States using people smugglers.

 Reuters reviewed documentation issued to the migrants by the DHS to confirm they were part of the MPP process.

 The number of Central Americans arriving at the U.S. border - in caravans, alone or guided by traffickers - has leapt this year, prompting Trump to demand even tougher action from Mexico to stem the tide.